What are Living-Learning & Theme Communities?

 How to Apply

-Admitted students interested in participating in a Learning Community can learn more information by visiting the Learning Communities website.
+Admitted students interested in participating in a Learning Community can learn more information by visiting the Learning Communities website and completing the Joining the Pod Survey (This was sent to you and can be found in your Message Center within the Student Center).

 We are pleased to offer the following options:

-For additional information regarding Learning Communities offered, please visit the Campus Learning Communities page.
+For additional information regarding Learning Communities offered, please visit the Learning Communities page.

 Bedford & Dr. Irene Pinkard Living-Learning Community